-It’s time for the 20th seasonal sunset watch!!
-(Wow!
-That’s 5 years of these things …)
+It’s time for the 24th seasonal sunset watch!!

 - Actual sunset is supposed to be at 7:22pm, but we have noticed that the Sun sets about 10 minutes earlier than the USNO says it does, so I’ve moved the time of our sunset watch up so we don’t miss it.

-- The equinox moment is at 9:57am… but we’re watching the sunset not the sunrise because of how the park lines up.
+- The equinox moment is at 3:45pm… but we’re watching the sunset because of how the park lines up.

 - Where: Solstice Park – all the way up the hill from the tennis courts (or, if you’re not in Seattle, wherever you have a view of the western horizon!)

-Come watch the spring equinox sunset at Solstice Park in West Seattle on Thursday the 20th.
+Come watch the sunset at Solstice Park in West Seattle.
 We’ll see if the sunset lines up with the placed marker.
 I’ll be there even if it is cloudy because sometimes the Sun peeks through just as it begins to set, but if it is driving rain or sleet I’m staying home with some hot tea!

 If you’re interested – here’s the timing of various celestial events from Seattle, courtesy of the U.S. Naval Observatory Astronomical Applications Department: